cilegordev/dotfiles/README.md

 cp -r dotfiles/wallpapers $Home/Pictures/
 sudo -E cp dotfiles/privacy.conf /etc/modprobe.d/
 chmod 755 /etc/modprobe.d/privacy.conf
+# There maybe some differences in symlinks so adjust it to yourself
 ```

 ## If you don't need Xfce you can remove before you cp